- Equal Rights

 The law provides that all employees in those covered establishments must be given 24 consecutive hours of rest in each calendar week.

 However, the law does not provide that the rest must be given every 7 days.
-For example, an employer may legally schedule work for 12 consecutive days within a two-week period if the days of rest fall on the first and last days of the two-week period.
+For example, your employer may legally schedule work for 12 consecutive days within a two-week period if the days of rest fall on the first and last days of the two-week period.

 Minors under age 18, unless they are high school graduates or are not required to attend school, are limited to 6 days of work a week in all employments under the Employment of Minors law, and thus are not affected by this statute.